Miguel Vargas Player Props: Dodgers vs. Cubs

-On Friday, Miguel Vargas (coming off going 2-for-4 with a double) and the Los Angeles Dodgers play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 2:20 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.263 on-base percentage in past 10 games, 107 points below season-long percentage), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Cubs.
+In his last game he had a one-hit showing (1-for-3) against the Cubs.

 Miguel Vargas Game Info & Props vs. the Cubs